 The Bulldog may be perfect in spirit, but in the flesh is a different story.
 These dogs are intolerant of warm weather, and may die if over-heated.
-Too much exercise or stress can make it difficult for them to breath.
-Without exception, Bulldogs must live indoors, and need air conditioning in all but the mildest summer weather.
+Too much exercise or stress can make it difficult for them to breathe.
+Without exception, Bulldogs must live indoors and need air conditioning in all but the mildest summer weather.

 More than 90 percent of all Bulldogs are born by C-section.
 Because breeding them is expensive, the puppies are, too.
 Love is an expensive proposition when you own a Bulldog.

 Bulldogs' hips and spines are often malformed, as are their mouths.
 They suffer from a long list of respiratory ailments.
 Their many wrinkles and folds, and tightly curled tails, mean lots of skin infections.
 Cherry eye, inverted eyelids, cataracts and dry eye are just a few of the eye abnormalities that can affect the Bulldog.

 Many conditions have no screening tests, even though they're known or believed to be genetic.
 These include seizure disorders, allergies and skin problems, several kinds of bladder stone, a long list of airway defects, birth defects, infertility and cancer, and more.
 Bulldogs are also at high risk for "bloat and torsion," where the stomach twists on itself, trapping air inside, and requiring immediate emergency surgery.

 6 Tips to Bring Home a Healthy Bulldog Puppy